History of Bow Hill Blueberries

 Then, in 1947, a traveling salesman from New Jersey brought the Jersey blueberry (an heirloom variety derived from the Rubel) to Bow.
 The Anderson's decided then-and-there that blueberries were going to be their new crop.
 They went ahead and planted two-acres to the west of the farm house of those Jersey bushes.
 That part of the farm is now referred to as the "Jersey Jungle," because the plants are so big and tall, that we need ladders to pick them in parts of the jungle.
 Then the next year, the south end across from the slough was planted with a variety called Stanley.
 In 1954, the back of the house was planted with Rubels and Bluecrop, and finally, in 1956, the east side of the house was planted, more Bluecrop.

 Throughout Ane and Severin’s years of living on the farm and farming blueberries, they supplied jobs for many local kids.
 On an average summer day, there would be fifty+ kids picking; many of them to raise money to buy their clothes for school (do any of you remember working picking fruit or veggies to pay for school clothes?).
 Stella Anderson Nieman, Ane and Severin’s second daughter, recalls learning two things from her father while her and her older sister, Audrey, helped out on the farm: " you do not let weeds go to seed and, berries need to be picked ripe to have good flavor."

-In 1972, the Andersons sold the farm to Severin’s brother and sister-in-law – Gus and Dorothy (Dot as her family knew her).
+In 1972, the Andersons sold the farm to Severin’s brother and sister-in-law – Gus and Dorothy (Dot as many knew her).
 Around this time, the red building that houses the processing facility and farm store was built.
-Many visitors to the farm still remember picking blueberries for Gus and Dorothy as kids.
+Many visitors to the farm still remember picking blueberries for Gus and Dot as kids.
 Word is, when Dorothy Anderson was running the farm, she kept boy and girl pickers separate to make sure no mischief was happening back there in those bushes!